 Welcome to Flagstaff, AZ.
 We have big skies, beautiful mountains, full seasonal changes, and an extremely harsh climate for string instruments!
-Our humidity can get down into the single digits, and the wide fluctuations can irritate the heck out of guitars and other things made of wood.
-Average humidity charts for the region are of no help in assessing the climate here because the primary concerns for us are the variations from day to day, and our climate is highly variable.
-Please keep reading for more information and for tips on keeping your instrument happy.
+Our humidity can get down into the single digits, and the wide fluctuations can significantly irritate guitars and other things made of wood.
+Average humidity charts for our region are of no help in assessing the climate for our purposes because the primary concern is the wide variations from day to day, and our humidity is highly variable.
+Please keep reading for more information and tips to keep your instrument happy.

 Proper Care & Feeding:

 Stability is the key.
 A good solid case will help keep your instrument more stable.
 When not playing, your guitar should be in its case (unless you keep your instruments in a climate-controlled room.)
 Climate fluctuations are hard on guitars, and quick changes are worse.
 For instance, if you remove your instrument from a cold car, leave it in the case for an hour so its temperature can equalize with the room.

 - The fingerboard and bridge should be oiled and conditioned at least 3-4 times per year.
 Screws and gears should also be checked and tightened with the same frequency.
 Most guitarists bring in their instrument for a full setup 1-2 times per year, while making their own minor adjustments even more frequently.
 (You can learn about making your own adjustments here.)